COVID-19 FAQs

 • Maintain at least 6 feet between beds if possible.

-• Please see the California Department of Public Health’s Guidelines , Table 2 for more details.
+• Please see the California Department of Public Health’s Guidelines.

 • If you have symptoms and test positive, immediately mask, isolate, and contact a medical provider if you need medical assistance.
 Follow the Positive Test Result Instructions.